jullierme/angular-keycode/README.md

 Magic Numbers Never \o/
 ===================

-A Service for codes of keyboard events
+A Service for codes of keyboard events.

+Less than 2 kb minified

 Installation
 -------------